DataScienceSpecialization/courses/01_DataScientistToolbox/02_03_commandLineInterface/index.Rmd

 ## CLI Basics

 - In your CLI prompt, type `pwd` and press enter.
-- This will display the path to you're working directory.
+- This will display the path to your working directory.
 - As you can see we get the prompt back after entering a command.

 <img class=center src=../../assets/img/IntroToCLI/pwd.png height=100%/>